 Now that you have two connected Consul datacenters, you can deploy a service in each using kubectl.

+We will deploy a guestbook application for this demo, which is already used many times to illustrate some Kubernetes features.
 It’s a simple multi-tier web application and consists of the following components:

 - A single-instance Redis master to store guestbook entries